aearly1/Team-2/README.md

 "department":"Mo5abarat",
 "salary":10000
 }
-NOTE: faculty, department & salary only update in the DB only if the logged in member is not "Academic"
+NOTE: faculty, department & salary only update in the DB only if the logged in member is not "academic"

 ---